jgoizueta/nio/README.txt

 ==Repeating Numerals

-The common term is "repeating decimals" or "recurring decimal", but since Nio support them for any base, we'll call then repeating numerals.
+The common term is <b>repeating decimal</b> or <b>recurring decimal</b>, but since Nio support them for any base, we'll call then <i>repeating numerals</i>.

   Rational(1,3).nio_write -> 0.333...

-We usually see that way of writing the decimal expansion of 1/3, but that doesn't seem very accurate for a conversion library, or is it?
+We usually find that notation for the decimal expansion of 1/3 in texts, but that doesn't seem very accurate for a conversion library, or is it?

   Rational.nio_read('0.333...') -> Rational(1,3)

-It work the other way!
+It works the other way!
 In fact the seemingly loose 0.333... was an exact representation for Nio.

 All Rational numbers can be expressed as a repeating numeral in any base.
 Repeating numerals may have an infinite number of digits, but from some point on they're just repetitions of the same (finite) sequence of digits.

-By default Nio expresses that kind repetition by showing repeating three times the repeating sequence and adding an ellipsis (three points, rather).
+By default Nio expresses that kind repetition by appending two repetitions of the repeating sequence after it and adding the ellipsis (so the repeated sequence appears three times, and, by the way Nio uses three points rather than a a real ellipsis characters).
 This allow Nio to recognize the repeating sequence on input.
-We can use a more economical notation by just marking the repeating sequence, rather thar repeating it and adding a suffix:
+We can use a more economical notation by just marking the repeating sequence, rather thar repeating it:
   Rational(1,3).nio_write(Fmt.new.rep(:rep=>0)) -> 0.<3>
-We just requested for 0 as the number of repetitions (the default is 2) and got the sequence delimited by <> (we can change those characters; even use just a left separator).
+We just requested for 0 as the number of repetitions (the default is 2) and got the sequence delimited by <> (we can change those characters; we can even use just a left separator).
 This is shorter and would allow to show the number better with special typography (e.g. a bar over the repeated digits, a different color, etc.)

 ==BigDec()

-BigDec() is a handy convenience to define BigDecimals; it allow for example to use BigDec(1) instead of BigDecimal('1') (I find specially tedious to type all those quotes.)
+BigDec() is a handy convenience to define BigDecimals; it permits us to use BigDec(1) instead of BigDecimal('1')
+(I find tedious to type all those quotes.)
 It can also be used with Float arguments, e.g.:
   BigDec(0.5)
-This is a questionable use (it has been disregarded in Python Decimal) but is allowed here because BigDec's purpose is to be a shortcut notation (BigDecimal() on the other hand should probably not accept Floats).
+But this is a questionable use (for example it has been disregarded in Python Decimal.)
+It is allowed here because BigDec's purpose is to be a shortcut notation (BigDecimal() on the other hand should probably not accept Floats).

 Users must be aware of the problems and details of the implementation.
-Currently BigDec(x) for float x doesn't try to convert the exact value of x which can be achieved with BigDec(0.1,:exact)  but tries instead to produce a simple value  --which defines x--
+Currently BigDec(x) for float x doesn't try to convert the exact value of x, which can be achieved with <tt>BigDec(0.1,:exact)</tt>,  but tries instead to produce a simple value

+--
-[dilemma: leav BigDec as now (simplify) o change to use default fmt conversion
+  Dilemma: leav BigDec as now (simplify) o change to use default fmt conversion
   a) => BigDec(1.0/3) == BigDec(Rational(1)/3)
   b) => BigDec(1.0/3) == BigDec("0.3333333333333333")
   in a, can we assure that NFmt.convert(BigDec(x),Float)==x ?
+++

-Since a floating point literal will, in general, convert to a Float of slightly different value, and several distinct lieterals can convert to the same value, there will always some compromise.
+Since a floating point literal will, in general, convert to a Float of slightly different value, and several distinct literals can convert to the same value, there will always some compromise.
-Here we've chosen to simplify values so that BigDec(0.1)==BigDecimal('0.1'), but it means that, for example, BigDecimal('0.10000000000000001') cannot be defined with BigDec(), because Float(0.10000000000000001)==Float(0.1).
+Here we've chosen to simplify values so that <tt>BigDec(0.1)==BigDecimal('0.1')</tt>, but this implies that, for example, <tt>BigDecimal('0.10000000000000001')</tt> cannot be defined with BigDec(), because <tt>Float(0.10000000000000001)==Float(0.1)</tt>.

 In any case using BigDec on Floats have some risks because it relies on the Ruby interpreter to parse floating point literal, and its behaviour is not stricly specified; in the usual case